- Black Boy Joy

-- This project is my dissertation topic where I am exploring new ways to teach computer programming concepts (sequences, loops, parallelization, booleans, etc.) to middle and high school students using their own knowledge and interests in music production and solving puzzles.
+- This project explored new ways to teach computer programming concepts (sequences, loops, parallelization, booleans, etc.) to middle and high school students using their own knowledge and interests in music production and solving puzzles.

 Grants and Scholarships

 - L3Harris Corporation Graduate Fellowship – UF CISE Recipient (Spring 2022)